JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 ## Thank You
 This slack bot would not be possible without the following contributions!
 * Dmitri (@Dmitri in MacAdmins).
 This slackbot was heavily inspired by their [Filevault Recovery Retrieval](https://www.naviguidance.com/blog/filevault-recovery-retrieval) workflow!
+They've been incacluably helpful in advancing my IT career as well!
 * Gabiral (@Gabriel in MacAdmins).
 For their guidance and input in working with Okta's API and factors in general.
 Also for pushing me to see if this is doable with not only `push` but other factors as well!